-The Crannybrook is already home to the Kingfisher, and Otters have been seen visiting the stream.
-As the area is so wet, Dragonflies and Damselflies will be abundant around the Country Park in late spring and summer, and the Countryside team runs Dragonfly spotter days to help you meet your natural neighbours.
+Cranbrook Country Park falls within the flood plain of the local stream – the Crannybrook – from where the town gets its name.
+Crannybrook is already home to the Kingfisher, and Otters have been seen visiting the stream.
+As the area is so wet, Dragonflies and Damselflies will be abundant around the Country Park in late spring and summer, and the East Devon District Council Countryside team runs Dragonfly spotter days to help you meet your natural neighbours.

 During the winter months the ground is likely to be wet.
 However, the landowners are working hard to help install a route of hard surfaced paths, on which you will be able to make use of the Country Park for the whole year.
 It presently comes in small parcels including the railway line fields, the dog walking area, central orchard and grassland, standing deadwood field and the area on the southern side of the old A30.
 In the future these will all link up with crossing points over the internal link roads in the town.